CodonoTeam/cryptocurrency-exchange-script/docs/google-login-setup.md

    - Navigate to the [Google Developers Console](https://console.cloud.google.com/).

 2. **Create a New Project**
-   - Click on "Select a project" at the top of the screen, then "New Project," and finally click the "Create" button.
+   - Click on "Select a project" at the top of the screen, then choose "New Project."
+Complete the form and click "Create."

-3. **Set Up Project Details**
-   - Enter your Project name and then click the "Create" button.

-4. **Configure OAuth Consent Screen**
+3. **Configure OAuth Consent Screen**
-   - Select "OAuth consent screen" from the left sidebar, choose your User Type, and click the "Create" button.
+   - Select Api & Services > "OAuth consent screen" from the sidebar.
+Choose your User Type (usually 'External' for crypto exchanges) and click "Create."

-5. **Enter Application Information**
+4. **Enter Application Information**
    - Provide the following details:
      - Application name
      - Support email
-     - Authorized domain (for example, `yoursite.com`)
+     - Authorized domain (e.g., `yoursite.com`)
      - Developer contact information
-   - Click the "Save and Continue" button.
+   - Click "Save and Continue."

-6. **Complete OAuth Consent Steps**
+5. **Complete OAuth Consent Steps**
-   - Fill in all required steps on the OAuth consent screen and then click the "Back to Dashboard" button.
+   - Complete the required steps indicated on the OAuth consent screen, then click "Back to Dashboard."

-7. **Create Credentials**
+6. **Create Credentials**
-   - Go to the "Credentials" section, click "Create Credentials," and choose "OAuth client ID" from the dropdown menu.
+   - Navigate to the "Credentials" tab, click "Create Credentials," and select "OAuth client ID."

-8. **Register Application Type**
+7. **Register Application Type**
-   - From the "Application type" dropdown, select "Web application" and enter the name for your OAuth 2.0 client.
+   - Choose "Web application" as the "Application type."
+Provide a name for your OAuth 2.0 client.

-9. **Set Authorized URIs**
+8. **Set Authorized URIs**
-   - Enter your site URL under "Authorized JavaScript origins."
+   - Under "Authorized JavaScript origins," add your site URL.
-   - For "Authorized redirect URIs," input the URL where users will be redirected after authentication (e.g., `https://yoursite.com/Login/googleRedirect`).
+   - For "Authorized redirect URIs," enter the URL where users will be redirected after authentication (e.g., `https://yoursite.com/Login/googleRedirect`).
-   - Click the "Create" button.
+   - Click "Create."

    > **Important:**
    > - Authorized JavaScript Origins: `https://yoursite.com`
    > - Authorized Redirect URL: `https://yoursite.com/Login/googleRedirect`

-10. **Retrieve Client ID and Secret**
+9. **Retrieve Client ID and Secret**
-    - Copy your Client ID and Client Secret from the confirmation screen.
+    - Copy the Client ID and Client Secret from the confirmation screen.[ Or even save JSON file for future reference]

-11. **Update Your Configuration**
+10. **Update Your Configuration**
-    - In your `other_config.php` file, set `GOOGLE_LOGIN_ALLOWED` to `1`.
+    - In your site's configuration file (e.g., `other_config.php`), set `GOOGLE_LOGIN_ALLOWED` to `1`.
-    - Paste your `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` into the respective fields.
+    - Add your `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` to the respective fields.

 ## Next Steps

-Once you have obtained your Client ID and Client Secret, proceed with the integration into your site's authentication system using the provided values.
+With the Client ID and Client Secret, you can now integrate Google Sign-In into your site's authentication system.
+Ensure to follow security best practices when handling and storing these credentials.